eclipse-openj9/openj9-docs/docs/xcompactgc.md

 * Classpath-exception-2.0 OR LicenseRef-GPL-2.0 WITH Assembly-exception
 -->

 # -Xcompactgc / -Xnocompactgc

-Enables or disables full compaction on all garbage collections (system and global).
+Enables or disables full compaction on system and global garbage collection (GC) activities.

 ## Syntax